hamiltron/py-simple-audio/readme.md

 * change len_samples type
 * remove create_audio_blob
 * add debug prints
+* use Python buffer instead of copying the audio data

 ## investigate

 * test what happens when the audio is short enough that only 1 of the buffers is needed on OSX and win
+* see if ALSA or win have basic volume control